 Due to my disability, I sometimes can't paint as much as I would like.
 But when I can paint, I throw myself into it with gusto.
 I am so grateful that I have my own studio at home.
 I now have a comfortable chair, an

 organized set up, and plenty of storage space for all my supplies and paintings.

 I sometimes wonder whether it was worth it to give up a coveted, well-paying role in the tech industry, but the next moment arrives with a new chance to create something wonderful, and I feel grateful for the opportunity to express myself.
 I plan to make the best of it and spend all my time creating things that make other people feel the way art makes me feel.

-I love my customers, and welcome your feedback and suggestions, so feel free to contact me.Join the mailing list to get free shipping on your first order!
+I deeply appreciate all of my patrons, and welcome your feedback and suggestions, so feel free to contact me.

 Thanks for reading this far.
 Now go buy some art!